Savage Sam (film): Behind the scenes

 Walt Disney bought the film rights to the novel in September 1961, prior to its publication in February 1962.
 The price was $25,000.

 Gipson was then hired to write the screenplay.
 He started in October at $1,250 a week.
 Gipson was an alcoholic by this time and he was frequently incapacitated by rages.

 On June 14, 1962, Mike Gipson, Fred Gipson's son, found the Gipson family dog, the inspiration for Savage Sam, chained and clubbed to death in a shed behind the new family home.
 The next day, Mike returned to university in shock, and committed suicide that weekend.
 Gipson's wife would leave him a month after the premiere of Savage Sam.

-It was one of the first movies from director Norman Tokar.
-"I got him from TV," said Walt Disney.
-"I like young talent.
+It was one of the first films from director Norman Tokar.
+Walt Disney said, "I got him from TV.
+I like young talent.
 When people get to be institutions, they direct pictures with their left hand and do something else with their right."

 Pat Hogan appears as tribesman Broken Nose.
 Dean Fredericks, formerly Steve Canyon on NBC, played a Comanche chief in this film.

 Filming started August 6, 1962.
 It was mostly shot around the San Fernando Valley.